NourozR/Image-Processing-and-Computer-Vision/README.md

 # Image Processing and Computer Vision Related Practice Problems Using SciPy NumPy:

-This repo contains codes of all my practice problems of Computer Vision and Image Processing using Python Library: NumPy, PIL, SciPy
+This repo contains codes of all my practice problems of Computer Vision and Image Processing using Python Libraries: NumPy, PIL, SciPy, OpenCV